 An experience like this is not what I would want you to have after a claim closes out.
-Once it’s settled, you can’t reopen it for more financial resources to replace items that were destroyed, and you had forgotten.
+Once it’s settled, you can’t reopen it to replace items that were lost or destroyed, and you had forgotten.

 “A home inventory is not to prove what you had, but it’s to remember what you had.

 - Take a picture of each room of your house getting all four walls of the room

 - Collections – take a picture of the entire collection: DVDs, kids Hot Wheels collection, Willow Tree Figurines, artwork, board games, shoes, purses, Grandma’s China set, tools, books